 2. Take Up Coliving

-The Collective has been carefully designed to foster human connection and togetherness through its shared social spaces and curated weekly events programme.
+Community living is an excellent way to meet a truly diverse bunch of people.
+The Collective’s co-living spaces in London have been carefully designed to foster human connection through shared social spaces and a curated weekly events programme.
 It is one of the world’s largest urban co-living communities, so chances are you'll find someone you connect with.
 Hang out in the lobby, strike up a conversation in the kitchen or learn a new skill with your neighbours - there’s a whole network of people to befriend.
-You may even meet your next business or romantic partner.
+Shared living could even help you meet your next business or romantic partner.

 - East London living at The Collective in Canary Wharf